Elearning and EdTech tools have become incredibly popular.

 Modern group system education has made a shift backward as personalized learning is gaining pace thanks to e-learning opportunities.

-Barbara Bray and Kathleen McClaskey from Personal Learning have suggested a wonderful scheme about trends that will prevail in personalized learning in 2017.
+Barbara Bray and Kathleen McClaskey from Personalized Learning, LLC have suggested a wonderful scheme about trends that will prevail in personalized learning in 2017.
 They focus on personalized learning that must be both creative and innovative.
 Such learning should aim at future taking into account the development of the technology.
 Teachers will get more digitally literal and that will contribute to the effectiveness of EdTech use.
 The other important features that will characterize personalized learning in 2017 are a competency-based education, global collaboration of both pupils and educators, project-based and professional learning, be based on equity and justice as well as build culture learning habits.

 Sieva Kozinsky, a representative of StudySoup, pays teachers’ attention to so-called peer-to-peer learning.
 In the modern world, online education is mainly based on the communication between a student and his teacher through Skype.
 But Sieva mentions that soon most of the students will leave classrooms and encourage their peers to learn in groups in front of the computer screen.
 Such education may replace ordinary curriculum and become a new natural process of learning.
 Studying with peers contributes to the enhancement of communication skills, group work as well as critical thinking.